 Now, let’s compare CNBC Pro with Motley Fool.

-On the other hand, Motley Fool Stock Advisor is a subscription-based investment service that gives you specific stock recommendations.
+On the other hand, Motley Fool Stock Advisor is a subscription-based service that gives stock recommendations.

 Let’s look at what you get from your Motley Fool Stock Advisor subscription: